nauerster/styleguides/code/SASS.md

   |   |       | _pesticide.scss           # CSS pesticide
   |   |       | _animate.scss             # Cross-Browser animation library
   |   |
-  |   |   + ie.sass                       # IE specific Sass file
   |   |   + styles.sass                   # primary Sass file
   |   |   + _shame.sass                   # because hacks happen
-  |
-  + node_modules/                         # repository for node modules
-  + bower.json                            # use to install third party dependencies
-  + package.json                          # use to install grunt dependencies
-  + Gruntfile.js                          # used to configure your grunt tasks
-  + README.md                             # used to shared helpful information about the project
-  + .gitignore                            # used to ignore certain files and/or directories when push to remote repo
-  + .bowerrc                              # used to change the install location of your bower_components)
-  + config.rb                             # Compass configuration file (optional)
-  + Gruntfile.js                          # Grunt configuration & tasks
-  + package.json                          # Grunt metadata & dependencies

 ```

 ## Methodologies & Principles

 #### BEM: `Block`-`Element`-`Modifier`
-Allows developers to create a simple naming convention helping make your CSS more modular and portable.
+> Allows developers to create a simple naming convention helping make your CSS more modular and portable.

 - Block: represents the higher level of an abstraction or component (i.e., `the 'thing' - like a .menu`)
 - Element: represents a descendent of `.block` that helps form `.block` as a whole (i.e., `a child of the block - like .menu__item`)